mendahu/rocket-launch-live-client/README.md

 };
 ```

 All endpoints return a maximum of 25 results per page.
-A `page` param can be passed to retrieve incremental results.
+A `page` argument can be passed to retrieve incremental results.

 ```js
 const response = await client.launches({ page: 2 });